 In the plasmid DNA, the replicative transposition occurred through the cointegrate structure.

 The replicative transposition starts by the fusion of two plasmids, donor and recipient.
-The structure called cointegrate is generated via transposase-mediated catalytic activity.
+It generates a structure known as “co-integrates” via transposase-mediated catalytic activity.

 See the figure below,